 Is narrowband imaging with a DSLR or color camera a waste of time?

-The astrophotography community made it quite clear that a monochrome camera such as the ZWO ASI1600MM-Cool is the way to go when imaging with narrowband filters.
-The bayer matrix design of a color CMOS camera sensor cuts the light gathering power by 1/4, meaning less detail is recorded than with a Mono CCD.
+The astrophotography community made it quite clear that a monochrome camera such as the ZWO ASI1600MM-Pro is the way to go when imaging with narrowband filters.
+The bayer matrix design of a color CMOS camera sensor cuts the light gathering power by 1/4, meaning less detail is recorded than with a mono astrophotography camera.

 These warnings have not gone ignored, and every bit of that statement is true.
 However, the financial position I, and so many other backyard astrophotographers are in, mean that purchasing a new mono camera for astrophotography in the $2K range is not something that can be done quickly.

 Utilizing the gear I have to push the limits of what’s possible is perhaps my favorite aspect of this enchanting hobby.
 The Altair Hypercam 183C utilizes an internal cooling fan and open design to reduce noise from the 20MP CMOS sensor.
 The highly sensitive sensor also benefits from CCD-level controls such as Gain adjustment and produces high-resolution 12bit RAW .FIT images.

 Update: In early March, 2018 – I tested out a new mono astrophotography camera, the Altair Hypercam 183M.
 This is the monochrome version to the 183C used in this post.

 Here is where it gets exciting.
 If you own a DSLR camera – You too can start reaping the benefits of filtered deep-sky astrophotography from almost any city location.
 The added contrast and details provided by using narrowband filters with your camera can improve your existing deep-sky photos, and create new imaging possibilities.